Observation.org: Use of Observation.org data

 Users of Observation.org regularly participate in Bioblitzes to collaboratively collect nature observations.
-Examples of these Bioblitzes are the City Nature Challenge and the Biomaratón de Otoño in Spain.
+Examples of these Bioblitzes are the City Nature Challenge, the Biomaratón de Otoño in Spain and the annual ICA Biodiversity Challenge Bioblitz; organized among ICA-affiliated European universities, which is an event where participating universities compete to record the highest number of species on their campuses to raise awareness for biodiversity.

-In 2025 the German Robert Koch Institute started a cooperation project ZEMEKI with observation.org to evaluate the spread of ticks and mosquitos as carriers of diseases.
-The focus is on the Tiger Mosquito, a disease vector for Dengue and Chikungunya.
+In 2025 the German Robert Koch Institute started a cooperation project ZEMEKI with Observation.org to evaluate the spread of ticks and mosquitos as carriers of diseases.
+The focus is on the tiger mosquito, a disease vector for Dengue and Chikungunya.